TheTechOddBug/lon-mirror/README.md

 ---

-Current Strongest Public Use Case
+Current Strongest Public Use Cases

-The strongest public use case currently exposed in this repository is:
+The strongest public use cases currently exposed in this repository are:

-structured LLM outputs
+1. Structured-output runtime diagnostics

 silent-failure interception

 bounded retry / escalation support

+adapter-mediated workflow intervention

 runtime auditability inside the tested perimeter

-This is the current external-impact center of the documented work.

-In practical terms:

-the OMNIA lineage is strongest where an output can look acceptable, yet still be too fragile to pass without an additional structural check.
+2. Early structural degradation analysis

+consistency decline before the first observed accuracy loss

+fixed-protocol real runs

+cross-model comparison on closed-form domains

+bounded pre-collapse evidence

+These are different layers of the same lineage.

+The first is the strongest runtime engineering branch.

+The second is the strongest current diagnostic signal regarding early instability under controlled real runs.

 ---